+ZIP Codes that intersect the proposed project.

+13. Proposed Broadband Project Location Shapefile

+Shapefile (.shp) showing boundaries of the specific area to be served by the project.

+14. Assertion that area being proposed is Unserved or Underserved Area.
+This

 inc ludes figures, in mbps, of the current:

 (a) average download speed by CBG(s);

 (b) average download speed by ZIP Code(s);

 (c) average upload speed by CBG(s) and;

 (d) average upload speed by ZIP Code(s).

 15. Estimated Potential Subscriber Size

-Estimated number of potential broadband households in proposed project location by CBG and Zip Code.
+Estimated number of potential broadband households in proposed project location.

-Estimated number of potential broadband subscribers in proposed project location by CBG and Zip Code.
+Estimated number of potential broadband subscribers in proposed project location.

 Documentation of assumptions and data sources used to compile estimates.

 Adoption Plan

 16. Deployment Schedule

 Milestone Start and Ending Date

 Milestone Description

 Milestone Comments

 Milestone Risks

 17. Proposed Project Budget

 a detailed breakdown of cost elements;

+the source of cost elements;

 amount of cost elements;

-availability of matching funds to be supplied by applicant;
+availability of matching funds to be supplied by applicant; and

-amount of available funds from each individual funding source; and

 the CASF funds requested.

 18. Economic Life of Assets to be Funded

 19. Local Government and Community Support (optional)

-20. Performance Bond Documentation (to be submitted after project award)
+Performance Bond Documentation (to be submitted after project award)

-21. Proposed Pricing
+Proposed Pricing

-Proposed (two-years) monthly subscription fee for applicant's proposed broadband service(s).
+Proposed recurring retail price per MBPS for applicant's proposed broadband service(s).

 Initial service connection charges, if any and any bundling of equipment in the proposed pricing.

 Other recurring costs

 Other non-recurring costs

-22. Price Commitment Period
+22.]
+Price Commitment Period

 23. Financials

-(if CPA Audited / Attested Financial Statements for the last three years applicant has been in existence for less than three years, provide financial tements for as long as applicant has been in existence, e.g. one or two years)
+(if a CPA Audited / Attested Financial Statements for the last three years pplicant has been in existence for less than three years, provide financial ements for as long as applicant has been in existence, e.g. one or two years)

 Balance Sheet

 Income Statement

 Statement of Cash Flows

-b ) Pro Forma Financial Forecast over 5 years
+b) P ro Forma Financial Forecast over 5 years

 Balance Sheet

 Income Statement

 Statement of Cash Flows

-c ) Annual EBIT (Earnings Before Income and Tax) projection over 5 years
+c) A Innual EBIT (Earnings Before Income and Tax) projection over 5 years

-d ) Schedule of all outstanding and planned debt
+d) 5 Schedule of all outstanding and planned debt

-e ) Collateral Documentation (include depreciation schedule of assets
+e) C Collateral Documentation (include depreciation schedule of assets

-0 f) Equity Requirement of 20% of the loan amount (For Grant / Loan Combination only) Equity requirement of 20% should be sustained throughout the life of the loan: 5 years
+only quity Requirement of 20% of the loan amount (For Grant / Loan Combination y) Equity requirement of 20% should be sustained throughout the life of the n: 5 years

-Ť ) Minimum TIER Requirement of 1.5 (For Grant/Loan Combination only) The Minimum TIER Requirement of 1.5 should be sustained throughout the life erm of the loan: 5 years
+The Ainimum TIER Requirement of 1.5 (For Grant / Loan Combination only) Minimum TIER Requirement of 1.5 should be sustained throughout the life n of the loan: 5 years

-2 4.
-Proof of Voice Service (if providing voice services)
+24.]
+Proof of Voice Service

 Availability of basic voice service that meets FCC standards for E-911 service and battery, including:

 Listing of types of services offered;

 Timeframe of offering.

-2 5.
-CEQA Compliance
+25. CEQA Compliance

 Proponent's Environmental Assessment (PEA)

-2 6.
-Notarized Affidavit